-The success of sites like Teachers Network are almost entirely dependent upon the passion and dedication of their members.
+The success of sites like Teachers Network are dependent upon the passion and dedication of their members.
 Our job is the design, build, and maintenance of an enticing, collaborative infrastructure that allows us all to get more done, work together better and share information between ourselves.
 Aside from the nuts and bolts that go into this, we need help from members to build and manage the content, the management of interpersonal issues that naturally come up (moderators) and subject area experts.

 The site and policies are designed for total transparency.
 Contributors are visible for the work they do and contributions they make.
 As we grow, site usage will continue to be monitored and adjustments made where necessary.
 This process will be done hand in hand with the feedback from members and contributors.

 Our mission is to help teachers, schools and students work together.
 We provide targeted courses and materials, teachers and training.
 We are now designing an Electronics and Computer Science (ECE) curriculum for students (aged 4 through adult).
 Some of these courses are available now with the rest expected by the end of 2021.
 Low-cost student kits will be available to go along with these courses.
 These kits combined with Teachers Network online network resources facilitate more hands-on learning.
 Online classes and access to a new Teachers Network Learning Management System (LMS) is planned for 2022.

 Teachers Network membership comes with many benefits.
 Benefits include free access to all course curriculum, collaboration tools, social networking and public resources.
 Members can upload and share documents, audio, video, pictures and discuss any topics of interest through groups, their individual member areas, and public forums.
 Members and group administrators control privacy for content they create or manage in their respective areas.